 Instead of telling you how to get started, we encourage you to watch this 3-minute video that explains what to do in an easy step-by-step way.

 Partnerships and Advisors

 Theta.TV has a plethora of impressive investors, partners, and investors ensembled around them.
 Naming all of them would take too much time.
-However, we will mention some of the more interesting, and important collaborations.
+However, we will mention some of the more exciting and essential collaborations.

 First off, we want to mention two of the biggest names that are linked to Theta.TV: Samsung and Sony.

-Other partnerships seem to focus mostly on 2 areas: Increasing reach and increasing content.
-We’ll list 2 below.
+Other partnerships seem to focus mostly on two areas: Increasing reach and increasing content.
+We’ll list two below.

-Theta’s circle of advisors is pretty impressive, and one of the biggest compliments towards Theta.TV and Theta Network, which shows that they are on the brink of making an enormous impact in the video delivering space, is the fact that two co-founders of their biggest competitors are within this circle.
-Both Steven Chen, co-founder of Youtube, and Justin Kan, co-founder of Twitch are looking for ways to help the Theta network grow.
+Theta’s circle of advisors is pretty impressive and one of the biggest compliments towards Theta.TV and Theta Network.
+Something that shows that they are on the brink of making an enormous impact in the video delivering space is that two co-founders of their biggest competitors are within this circle.
+Both Steven Chen, co-founder of Youtube, and Justin Kan, co-founder of Twitch, are looking for ways to help the Theta network grow.